+Mobile shops are vehicles from which goods, not services, are offered for sale.
 Mobile shops selling food and beverages must also have a registered food control plan or national programme.
 Council will monitor activities in public places regularly to ensure compliance of licence conditions.

-New mobile shops selling food
+Mobile shops selling food

 Mobile shop trading areas